koumantec/zeus/README.md

   - Single selection for community (FR/BE)
   - Multiple selection for platforms, components, and applications
   - Confirmation page with detailed summary
+- **Settings Management**: Secure storage and management of GitHub STET credentials
+  - Automatic redirection to settings page if not configured
+  - Persistent storage in `~/.core/settings.conf`
+  - Easy editing via Settings tab in the dashboard
+  - Docker volume mounting for data persistence

 ## Prerequisites